radanalyticsio/oshinko-webui/README.md

 Now you're ready to run the oshinko-webui server.

-First, you'll need start an instance of oc proxy.
+Note, a working local "oc" binary is expected.
+To run locally, you'll need a proxy to the api server running.
-The following will start oc proxy listening on all interfaces, port 8001
+The following will run a basic proxy, see oc proxy --help if you require something more specific.

-    `oc proxy -p 8001 --disable-filter=true --address=0.0.0.0 --api-prefix=/proxy`
+    $ oc proxy --disable-filter=true --api-prefix=/proxy &

-Next, set the following environment variables:

-    export OSHINKO_PROXY_LOCATION=<host:port of proxy, localhost:8001 if you used above example>
-    export CURRENT_NAMESPACE=<name of your current openshift project>

-Then run the following to initialize your config.local.js file
+Edit the exports in scripts/launch-local.sh to match your environment.

-    sed -i "s/<PROXY>/'$OSHINKO_PROXY_LOCATION'/" app/config.local.js
+Change to the scripts directory and run

+    $ ./launch-local.sh

 You can pick one of these options: